-Quality Control: The Dye has been quality tested by TLC, by spectro-photometrical evaluation and test-conjugation to BSA.
+Quality Control: The Dye has been quality tested by TLC, spectro-photometrical evaluation, and test-conjugation to BSA.

 Storage and Guarantee: To ensure stability, the lyophilized dye should be stored at -20°C in the dark.
-As the dye is moisture-sensitive, it should be stored in the original foil pouch with desiccant.
+As the dye is moisture sensitive, it should be stored in the original foil pouch with desiccant.
 This product is guaranteed for 6 months from the date of arrival.

-Spectrum of ChromeoTM 546 in PBS.
+Spectrum of ChromeoTM 505 conjugated to IgG.

-Immunofluorescence: HeLa cells stained with alpha Tubulin mAb (Catalog No. 39527) and the Chromeo 546 Goat anti-mouse secondary.
+Immunofluorescence: HeLa cells stained with alpha Tubulin mAb (Catalog No. 39527) and the Chromeo 505 Goat anti-mouse secondary.

-Protocol: Labeling Proteins with ChromeoTM 546 NHS-Ester
+Protocol: Protocol for Labeling Proteins with ChromeoTM 505 NHS-Ester

 The protocol below is a guideline for using reactive Chromeo Dyes.
 As the total number and the surface exposition of free amines will be different for each protein to be labeled, we recommend that the labeling reaction be optimized for each target by using different molar ratios of protein to reactive-dye.
-In general, 1 mg of Chromeo 546 NHS-Ester can be used to label 15-25 mg of protein.